Do you live in Japan and want to learn photography in English? I run lessons for photographers of all skill levels.

 You may be someone who already knows something about photography, or who has a new digital SLR camera and wants to learn more.
 Or perhaps you are an absolute beginner and need some advice and a few lessons on how to get the most from the hobby?
 Whatever your needs, I hope I will be able to help.

-I have been running English language photography classes in Tokyo for almost four years now and was recently featured in Travel & Leisure magazine.
+I have been running English language photography classes in Tokyo for almost seven years now and a little while back my lessons were featured in Travel & Leisure magazine.
 See the article below and click on the picture for a larger version, which has text big enough for you to read.

 My students are a mixture of beginners and more seasoned hobbyist photographers, each with their own list of things they want to learn more about.
 With a lesson or two all of them have felt not only more comfortable with their camera and more able to get the best from it, but also slightly more switched on to the world around them.
 Enough for it to begin to better feed their new-found skills with some extra creativity.

 I teach all levels of photographer.
 For beginners it would be, first, just going over what you grasp about the basics of aperture, speed and ISO [i.e. exposure] and then going through establishing a way of you being able to measure and play with exposure in your photography.
 Understanding light, shadow, tone, contrast, dynamic range; these things are key to be able to get yourself to a point where you can feel in total control of the camera, rather then feeling like the camera is controlling you.

 Check out a special edition of my digital magazine, Stekki, which I recently made with a student – pro photographer, Shelly Han – who was in town from the US to do a day-long lesson with me.